 Educating today’s student is about more than memorization and taking tests.
 It is about giving them the freedom to think creatively, the courage to try something new, and the grit to learn from their mistakes and move forward.
 It is about being a problem solver who overcomes, and a communicator who can collaborate successfully with others.

-It is with this vision in mind that R-MA has developed the Pre-Professional Pathways (PPP).
-Within this structure, students align their standard and elective coursework with a chosen PPP, and take advantage of the Academy’s simulation labs for experiential learning.
+It is with this vision in mind that R-MA has developed the Pre-Professional Pathways.
+Within this structure, students align their standard and elective coursework with a chosen Pathway, and take advantage of the Academy’s simulation labs for experiential learning.

 The culmination of the program comes in the students’ senior year, when they develop a Capstone Project in which they research an issue, gather evidence, come up with a solution, and present it to the R-MA community.
 The project will help students develop research and communication skills culminating in a final portfolio showcasing ideas generated and work produced during their time at R-MA, helping set them apart in the college application process.